akosichesca/QuantizedNearestNeighbors/README.md

 # QuantizedNearestNeighbors

 This is a code to implement a simple Quantized Nearest Neighbor Search.
-There are three commmand line arguments:
--d-metric : which determines what distance function to use -qbits : number of bits to represent each dimension
+There are three commmand line arguments: \n -d-metric : which determines what distance function to use -qbits : number of bits to represent each dimension
 -dataset: name of dataset to use